sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 > ## What **isn't** the DNA Derived Data Extension?
 >
 > The DNA Derived Data extension is not intended for storing raw reads, full-length sequences, genome assemblies, or annotations.
 While it includes a `DNA_sequence` field, this is meant only for short sequences—typically DNA barcodes under ~500 base pairs.
 Biodiversity data platforms using this extension are not primary archives for genomic data.
-Instead, all comprehensive sequence data should be deposited in specialized repositories under the International Nucleotide Sequence Database Collaboration (INSDC), including NCBI's SRA, EMBL's ENA, and DDBJ.
+Instead, all comprehensive sequence data should be deposited in specialized repositories under the [International Nucleotide Sequence Database Collaboration (INSDC)](https://www.insdc.org/), including NCBI and EMBL.
 >
 {: .caution}